An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 The intended use and type of surfaces you’re working with will help you narrow down your options and choose the best spray adhesive for the job.

-Some brands dry very quickly, while others take a bit longer.
+b) Drying time – There are many adhesives that dry very quickly, while others take a bit longer.

-Think about how long you have to work with the adhesive and choose one that will give you enough time to position the surfaces before it dries.
+Think about how long you have to work with the adhesive and choose one that will give you enough time to position the surfaces before it dries. longer.

 Some spray adhesives are stronger than others, so if you’re working with heavier materials or need a very strong bond, be sure to choose an adhesive that can provide it.